derbynn/Wireless-Comm-for-Kites/README.md

 In the AWS Management Console, search for 'IoT Core' in the 'Find Services' search bar or select it from the list of services under the 'Internet of Things' category.

 #### Create a Thing (a "thing" is a representation of a physical device or logical entity that you can connect to the AWS IoT platform.
 A thing can be any device that sends and receives data, such as sensors, microcontrollers, smartphones,etc):
-1. Click 'Manage' in the left-hand menu, and then click 'Things'.
+1. Click 'Manage' in the left-hand menu, and then click 'All Devices' and click 'Things'.
 2. Click 'Create things' and then 'Create a single thing'.
 3. Enter a name for your IoT device (Thing) and click 'Next'.
 4. (Optional) Register a certificate for your use case. **Auto-generate a new certificate is recommended by AWS**
 5. (Optional) Attach Policies if already created or create a new policy by clicking on 'Create Policy' to create a new policy(follow the policy instructions below)
 6. (Optional) You can add attributes and a Thing type, but for a basic setup, just click 'Create Thing' without adding these.

-#### Create certificates and keys (if you haven't already auto-generated a new certificate):
+#### Downloading certificates and keys:
-1. After creating a Thing, you will be prompted to create certificates and keys.
-Click 'Create certificate'.
+1. After creating a Thing, you will be prompted to download certificates and keys.
 2. Download the public key, private key, and certificate for your Thing.
-3. Click 'Activate' to activate the certificate.
-4. Click 'Done' to finish the process.
+3. Click 'Done' to finish the process.

 #### Attach a policy to the certificate:
-1. Click 'Secure' in the left-hand menu, and then click 'Policies'.
+1. Click 'Security' in the left-hand menu, and then click 'Policies'.
 2. Click 'Create' to create a new policy.
 3. Enter a name for the policy and add statements to define permissions.
 For a basic setup, you can use the following statement to allow all IoT actions: